For EmployersApr 24, 20267 min read

 He needed someone to answer phones, schedule appointments, and handle basic customer service simple stuff.

-Local candidates wanted $50,000 plus benefits.
+Local candidates wanted $55,000 plus benefits — closer to $70,000 once you tally the real cost.
 He couldn’t afford that and keep his margins.

 The Solution That Actually Worked